Types of home broadband: what are ADSL, fibre and cable broadband?

 If you were interested in mobile broadband please visit our mobile broadband section for price comparisons and help guides.

 To do this you need a microfilter that plugs into your telephone socket; it's a special sort of splitter that separates your voice call from your broadband data.
-This normally comes included with your broadband package and means you can still receive calls while online - the other big disadvantage of the older dial-up internet services.
+This normally comes included with your broadband package and means you can still receive calls while online - the other big disadvantage of dial-up internet services.

 Virgin Media fibre broadband (cable)

 There have been a host of cable companies around the UK over the years that slowly amalgamated into two: NTL and Telewest.
 These then merged, and were rebranded Virgin Media in 2007 (which was in turn bought by US cable giant Liberty Global in 2013).
-You may see Virgin broadband called cable, but it is effectively a fibre service similar to that offered by the BT network.
+You may see Virgin broadband called cable broadband, but it is effectively a fibre service similar to that offered by the BT network.

 Virgin Media offers an alternative way to hook up not only your broadband, but also your telephone and TV services.
 It ignores any BT connection, running a whole new cable into your home - if you're in a Virgin Media network area, of course.
 As mentioned above, Virgin fibre is only available to about half of the population, so be sure to check you can get it in your home before considering it.